Spiderpowa/bignumrpcserver/README.md

 The server also supports basic arithmetic operations on these named number objects: addition, subtraction, multiplication, and division.

 ## API Reference
 All of the parameters are strings.

-And you have to wrap the parameters into an additional array.
+If the number of parameters are two or more, you have to wrap the parameters into an additional array.
 That is, the JRON-RPC request shuold look like this.

 ```
 {
     "jsonrpc":"1.0",